-If the market transformation initiative falls below the projected budget, the remainder of the funds will be returned to the Conservation and Load Management Fund.
-CRRA and the project developer will mitigate the risk of the investment in order to protect the financial interests of the State and its citizens.
+This market transformation initiative has been carefully designed to protect the financial interests of the State and its citizens.
+For example, if the actual cost of this market transformation initiative falls below the projected budget, any unused funds will be returned to the Conservation and Load Management Fund.
+In addition, CRRA and the project developer will mitigate the technology and performance risk of the investment through an acceptance test.
 If any individual fuel cell power plant fails to meet the minimum performance standards required for acceptance, CRRA and the project developer will cause to be refunded the individual plant’s cost back to the Energy Conservation and Load Management Fund.

 ADJUST for bond issuance cost before final.